-As part of the first year of the degree programme, students take the BASc Core module Interdisciplinary Research Methods (IRM), which introduces students to a range of qualitative research methods, particularly those used in the social sciences and humanities.
-Being introduced to debates about research ethics, alongside philosophical and sociological views on 'the scientific method', the course encourages students to explore how disciplinary differences play a part in the conception and practise of research, and to consider how method choices form an important part of that process.
-Situated within a practise of active learning, students on the course engage in a practical interviewing exercise involving data collection and analysis, carrying out qualitative research interviews with different members of the UCL academic community, in turn analysing their results and producing both group and individual assignments in response to their findings.
+As part of the first year of the degree programme, students take the BASc Core module Interdisciplinary Research Methods (IRM), which introduces students to a range of qualitative social sciences and humanities.
+Being introduced to debates about research ethics, alongside philosophical and sociological views on 'the scientific method', the course encourages students to explore how disciplinary differences play a part of explore how method choices form an important consider how method choices form an important part of that process.
+Situated within a practise of active learning, students on the course engage in active learning, students on the course engage in a practical interviewing exercise involving data sciences.